dtysky/Algorithm/README.md

 10. heapSort: heap sort, time-O(n * log(n)), space-O(n).
 11. binarySearch: binary search, time-O(log(n)), space-O(1).
 12. GraphDFS, GraphPathsDFS, GraphPathsBFS: algorithms for searching in graphs.
+13. DigraphDFS, DigraphPathsDFS, DigraphPathsBFS: algorithms for searching in graphs.
+14. DigraphFindCycle: finding the cycle in an digraph.
+15. DigraphDFO: depth-first-order algorithm for digraph.
+16. DigraphTopological: topological sorting for an non-cycle digraph.
+17. DigraphSCCKosaraju: finding all strongly connected components in a digraph.